sjackman/abyss-bloom-fpr/README.md

-# Effect of Bloom filter false positive rate on assembly with ABySS

 # Results

 Assembly performance is unaffected so long as the FPR is below 11%.
 We see degraded assembly performance with FPR between 11% and 17%, and severely degraded assembly performance above 17% (Fig. 1).
 This result is consistent with [Pell *et al.* (2012)](https://doi.org/10.1073/pnas.1121464109), who predict that the graph structure will degrade quickly with a FPR above 18.3%.